aspose-font/Aspose.Font-Documentation/net/what-is-font/font-formats/_index.md

 ### Compact Font Format ###

 `Compact Font Format` or `CFF` is also known as `Type 2` font format, or `CFF/Type 2` font format.
 It is said that `CFF`  is not exactly the font format.
-It is the way to compress other font formats, like Type 1.
+It is the way to compress other font formats, like `Type 1`.

 It offers a notable space saving.

-The prinzip of `CFF` work is that it works as a container to hold several fonts together as one unit.
+The principle of `CFF` work is that it works as a container to hold several fonts together as one unit.
 This unit is called FontSet.

 Like `Type 1` and `TrueType` formats, `CFF` also uses hinting.
 It uses the same methods to represent hints as `Type 1`, but they are easier and cleaner to write in code.